 When you practise MCQs, it will help you to better allocate your time if you tackle them in batches – 10 at a time is a sensible number.
 Try and think of fun ways to practise – perhaps hold a quiz with some of your friends who are also studying.
 If you commute on public transport, this is also an ideal time.

 As you work through the questions, make sure you become more and more familiar with your calculator.
 Do you know how to use all the functions?
 What is the most efficient way to calculate a percentage?
-And, of course, just in case of emergency, take an identical spare calculator into the exam so that you don’t waste time fumbling with unfamiliar buttons.

 If you are sitting an exam worth 100 marks in two hours, you should aim to spend 1.2 minutes on each mark.
-Of course this is much easier said than done.
+Of course, this is much easier said than done.
 A good technique is to batch questions.
 So, if each question is worth two marks, and the exam is two hours long, you will need to complete each batch of 10 questions in 24 minutes (1.2 minutes x 2 marks x 10 questions).
-Make sure that you have double-checked your time allocation strategy before you go into the exam.
+Make sure that you have practiced your time allocation strategy before you go into the exam.

 For example, you either know or don’t know ‘Which of the following is a fundamental accounting concept?’ – so this is a question you can deal with quickly.
 If a question looks as if it involves a lot of calculation, it may be worth doing it a bit later on.